 My thoughts now turned dangerously in the direction of the small room in the back and the item that haunted its concealed corner.
 I began furiously drawing card after card, throwing all of them aside as each and every one turned up black.
 My friends now wore looks of concern; in my frustration I had risen from my seat, and they too stood in their attempts to calm me, dropping their own cards on the table for me to see: black, every one of them.

 I was escorted out into the living room and given a drink, and after an awkward while my friends left.
 Alone, I pondered the event.
-It was clear to me that the painting which I had hidden away was the cause for my trouble.
-As long as I kept it in my home, I would have no peace, so I went to the storage room to retrieve it, fully intending to dispose of it that very night.
-I fished the key out of my pocket and unlocked the narrow door, and striding to the corner where I had left that detestable painting I nearly cried out—the painting was gone!
+It was clear to me that the painting which I’d hidden away was the cause of my trouble.
+As long as I kept it in my home, I’d have no peace.
+I went to the storage room to retrieve it, fully intending to dispose of it that very night.
+I fished the key out of my pocket and unlocked the narrow door, and striding to the corner where I’d left that detestable painting I nearly cried out.
+The painting was gone!

-Over the course of the next few weeks, I kept imagining that I saw the black painting hanging on a wall or set up on a shelf.
-Upon closer inspection, it would turn out to be only the portrait of a relative cast in a bad light, but the frequent scares were too much, and so I fell into the habit of throwing out any picture that deceived my eyes in so frightening a manner.
-Before long, there was not a single picture left in the house, save for the mysteriously vanished painting from the auction, which I still could not locate.
+Over the next few weeks, I kept imagining I saw the black painting hanging on a wall or sitting on a shelf.
+Upon closer inspection, it would turn out to be the portrait of a relative cast in a bad light, but the frequent scares were too much.
+I fell into the habit of throwing out any picture that deceived my eyes in so frightening a manner.
+Before long, there wasn’t a single picture left in the house, save for the mysteriously vanished painting from the auction, which I still couldn’t locate.

 That hideous thing seemed determined to manifest itself, though.
 One evening as I prepared for bed, I glanced in the mirror and saw not my reflection staring back at me, but a field of ebony.
-I admit I jumped quite high, and it’s a wonder I didn’t hit my head on the ceiling as I bolted out of the bathroom and threw myself into bed.
-The next day I went through the house smashing every mirror.
-At one point, in my careless vigor, I cut my hand on a peice of glass.
+I jumped quite high, and it’s a wonder I didn’t hit my head on the ceiling as I bolted out of the bathroom and threw myself into bed.
+The next day I went through the house and smashed every mirror.
+At one point, in my careless vigor, I cut my hand on a piece of glass.
 The blood reminded me instantly of my nightmare, and with a helpless cry I ran from the house.

-The windows, too, began to torment me, just like the cards, the photographs, and the mirrors.
+Shortly after that, the windows began to torment me.
+Just like the cards, the photographs, and the mirrors.
 I woke up one morning to pitch blackness.
-A glance at my watch told me it was after eight, well past time for the sun to have risen, and so I rose and threw open the curtains of my bedroom—panes of black assaulted me.
-I shut the curtains quickly, not wanting to spend another second looking out onto the darkness that seemed to have consumed the outside world.
-A part of my knew it was just an illusion, and that I could, if I wanted to, step out into a sun-filled morning, but what if I were to open my front door and instead be faced with a world flooded with darkness?
-That paralyzing thought was enough to stay me, and I did not emerge from my house for several days.
+A glance at my watch told me it was after eight, well past time for the sun to have risen, so I rose and threw open the curtains of my bedroom—panes of black assaulted me.
+I shut the curtains quickly, not wanting to spend another second looking into the darkness that seemed to have consumed the outside world.
+A part of me knew it was just an illusion, and that I could, if I wanted to, step out into a sun-filled morning.
+But what if I were to open my front door and instead be faced by a world flooded with darkness?
+That paralyzing thought was enough to stay me, and I didn’t emerge from my house for several days.

 My friends, concerned by my absence, came to call one morning.
-Their knock on my door was startling, for I had become convinced that there was nothing outside but a drowning blackness, and it wasn’t until I heard their shouting voices calling for me to answer them that I worked up the courage to respond.
+Their knock on my door was startling, for I’d become convinced there was nothing outside but a drowning blackness.
+It wasn’t until I heard their shouting voices calling for me to answer that I worked up the courage to respond.

-Three…things…greeted me on my front porch, but they were not my friends.
+Three…uh, things…greeted me on my front porch, but they weren’t my friends.
 Of course, they wore their skins, their clothes, and spoke with their voices, but their eyes gave them away; they were like deep black pits, and no light reflected off them.
-One of the monsters made to come inside, but I grabbed the nearest weapon I could find—an umbrella—and beat it back, slamming the door in its loathesome face.
+One of the monsters made to come inside, but I grabbed the nearest weapon I could find—an umbrella—and beat it back, slamming the door in its loathsome face.

 I glanced into the living room, and—curse my eyes if they were deceiving me—there it was!
-The painting hung there over the fireplace, right where I had put it on the day I purchased it.
+The painting hung there over the fireplace, right where I’d put it on the day I purchased it.

 My mind made up, I retrieved a box of matches and returned to the living room.
 I took the black painting off the wall and threw it unceremoniously into the fireplace.
-My hands shook as I struck the first match and dropped it in after, but it seemed too easy.
-I wanted to be sure, and so I struck match after match until the fire positively blazed.
+My hands shook as I struck the first match and dropped it in, but it seemed too easy.
+I wanted to be sure, so I struck match after match until the fire positively blazed.

 You can guess, gentlemen, how events progressed from there.
-It is a shame that the fire department could not make it in time to save my house, but the greater shame is that it was all for naught.
+It’s a shame the fire department couldn’t make it in time to save my house, but the greater shame is that it was all for naught.
 Look!
-Here is that painting, undamaged!
+Here is the painting, undamaged!
 Even the wooden frame is untarnished by the flames that consumed my home!
 This is proof of my tale.
 You must believe me!